ua-snap/ckan-puppet-centos/README.md

 # ckan-puppet-centos

 A Vagrant installation of CKAN using Puppet targeting CentOS 6.5.
-Heavily derived from [upstream repo].
+Heavily derived from [Michael Speth's CKAN repository](https://github.com/Conzar/ckan-puppet).

 # How to run